mohtork/sleuth/README.md

 1. Infected files (download and scan bucket files with clamAV)
 2. Which buckets have public access
 3. Buckets size in MB
-4. Number of files in each backet
+4. Number of files in each bucket
 5. Check & fix public policy
 6. Download bucket files to your machine